military vision requirements for 2020

 Being the smallest branch of the military, there are not many specialized jobs that the coast guard offers that present unique vision requirements.

-Because of their small size and fairly standard operations, the Coast Guard has set their overall requirements as having an uncorrected vision of 20/200 with a corrected vision of 20/20 in both eyes.
+Because of their small size and fairly standard operations, the Coast Guard has set their overall requirements as having a current distant visual acuity that corrects to any of the following degrees:

 The strength of the lenses someone wears and having normal color perception are also something that the Coast Guard will consider when picking applicants.